OpenMDAO/dymos/dymos/docs/feature_reference/feature_reference.rst

 ======================
-|project| User's Guide
+Dymos User's Guide
 ======================

-|project| exists to solve optimal control methods in a context of multidisciplinary
-systems.
-In this User's Guide we lay out some of the top-level theory and the constructs underlying |project|'s implementation for solving optimal control problems.
+Dymos exists to solve optimal control methods in a context of multidisciplinary systems.
+In this User's Guide we lay out some of the top-level theory and the constructs underlying Dymos's implementation for solving optimal control problems.

 .. toctree::